Chorus/Note-Documentation/docs/CarePlan/AddGoalsTargets.md

 The new targets will appear on the goal details page and in the future tab of the learner's care plan.

 Configure the target so that your team can address it in sessions.
-Only targets that are in baseline, active, or maintenance statuses will show in sessions.
+Only targets that are in baseline, active, or maintenance phases will show in sessions.

 [Demo video: Configure a DTT Target](https://youtu.be/wXIP3G3D7xo "Title")